-Course requirement: 2x28 hr subjects.
+Course requirement: 56 hours

 - 1. How do we define ourselves in relation to the larger human community?
-(The Self and Society) - 2.
-How do our conceptions of human nature and well being influence both individual and social behaviour?
-(Changing Conceptions of Human Nature and Well-Being) - 3.
+(The Self and Society) 56 hours - 2.
+How do our conceptions of human nature and well-being influence both individual and social behaviour?
+(Changing Conceptions of Human Nature and Well-Being) 28 hours - 3.
 What are the prevailing conceptions of and challenges to human rationality?
-(The Pursuit of Human Rationality) - 4.
-How do language, images and symbols function as means and media of communication (The Use of Language, Images and Symbols) - 5.
-What is the impact of the computer on human society and

-- culture?
-(The Computer: Its Impact, Significance and Uses) - Which systems of belief and configurations of values are most conducive to the survival and enhancement of the human species and the planet earth?
-(Beliefs, Values and the Search for Meaning)
+(The Pursuit of Human Rationality) 28 hours - 4.
+How do language, images and symbols function as means and media of communication (The Use of Language, Images and Symbols) 28 hours - 5.
+What is the impact of the computer on human society and culture?
+(The Computer: Its Impact, Significance and Uses 28 hours) - 6.
+Which systems of belief and configurations of values are most conducive to the survival and enhancement of the human species and the planet earth?
+(Beliefs, Values and the Search for Meaning) 28 hours